Addressing the debilitating, chronic pain of pancreatitis

 You will be in safe, experienced hands at University of Minnesota Amplatz Children's Hospital.
 One of the world's largest pancreatectomy and islet auto-transplant programs, in 1977, University of Minnesota Physicians performed the first total pancreatectomy and islet auto-transplant (TP-IAT) in the world.

-- Since then, our surgeons have performed nearly 400 TP-IATs—more than three times the number completed at any other center.
+- Since then, our surgeons have performed more than 500 TP-IATs—more than three times the number completed at any other center.

-- About one in eight of these procedures has been performed on children ages 5 to 18.
+- About one in seven of these procedures has been performed on children ages 5 to 18.

 How TP-IAT works